 Who This Is For

-Use remote builds when your team needs dedicated iOS simulator build capacity without managing Mac infrastructure.
-This is especially useful when:- Your CI provider cannot supply enough Mac capacity.
+Use remote builds when your team needs dedicated mobile build capacity without managing runner infrastructure.
+This is especially useful when:- Your CI provider cannot supply enough mobile build capacity.

-- Your builds need a pinned Xcode/macOS environment.
+- Your builds need pinned Xcode/macOS or Android SDK/JDK/Gradle environments.

 - You want Revyl to produce the simulator